iancoffey/pipeline/cmd/tektonlistener/README.md

         name: skaffold-image-leeroy-app
 ```

 And finally, you will need a service.
-Since the Service fullfills the [Addressable](https://github.com/knative/eventing/blob/master/docs/spec/interfaces.md#addressable) contract, the listener service can be used as a sink for [github source](https://knative.dev/docs/reference/eventing/eventing-sources-api/#GitHubSource), for example .
+Since the Service fullfills the [Addressable](https://github.com/knative/eventing/blob/master/docs/spec/interfaces.md#addressable) contract, the listener service can be used as a sink for [github source](https://knative.dev/docs/reference/eventing/eventing-sources-api/#GitHubSource), for example.

 ```
 apiVersion: v1